 Energy Efficiency and Cost-Saving Strategies

 When purchasing water heaters, it’s important to weigh up both the short-term and long-term costs of a unit.
 Often, more affordable systems initially have higher running costs and sometimes shorter lifespans.
-For example, traditional hot water systems that feature a storage tank have a lower initial price, but higher running costs.
-An instantaneous water heating system, on the other hand, is more costly to purchase and install, but will be cheaper to run and could greatly cut down your energy bill.
+For example, traditional hot water systems with a storage tank have a lower initial price but higher running costs.
+An instantaneous water heating system, on the other hand, is more costly to purchase and install but will be cheaper to run and could greatly reduce your energy bill.

 There are a few strategies to save money on your hot water system, including taking advantage of government rebates, investing in eco-friendly, efficient water fixtures and appliances, and encouraging responsible water usage habits among your staff.